 |There is a pattern of verbal or mental abuse.
 This may include damaging belongings, name-calling, and threats to hurt or kill the other person, a family member or a pet.

 Warning Signs of Dating Violence

-It’s common for teens to have mood swings and to try out different behaviors.
-However, sudden changes in your child’s attitude or behavior could be a sign that something more serious is going on.
-If you think this may be the case, talk to your teen to find out more.
+It’s common for teens to have mood swings and to try new things.
+However, sudden changes in your child’s attitude or behaviour could be a sign that something serious is going on.
+If you think this is the case, talk to your teen to learn more.

-Here are some changes you might see in a teen whose partner uses violence:
+Here are some changes you might see in a teen experiencing dating violence.
+They:

 - have unexplained injuries, like bruises or scratches.